TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 ## Projects

-Below you'll find a list of all the current projects in this repository and their general rules.
+Below you'll find a list of all the current projects in this repository and their rules.

 ### Hello World Rules